gamtiq/frontend-tools/README.md

     - [Skeleton](http://getskeleton.com/) - a dead simple, responsive boilerplate.
     - [Tachyons](http://tachyons.io/) - create fast loading, highly readable, and 100% responsive interfaces with as little css as possible.
     - [Wing](https://kbrsh.github.io/wing/) - a beautiful CSS framework designed for minimalists.

+### Shim, polyfill <a name="shim"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
+* [core-js](https://github.com/zloirock/core-js) - modular standard library for JavaScript.
+Includes polyfills for ECMAScript 5, 2015, 2016, 2017.
+* [ECMAScript Shims](https://github.com/es-shims) - a community host for shims and polyfills that are compliant to EcmaScript specs.
+    - [es5-shim](https://github.com/es-shims/es5-shim) - monkey-patch a JavaScript context to contain all EcmaScript 5 methods that can be faithfully emulated with a legacy JavaScript engine.
+    - [es6-shim](https://github.com/es-shims/es6-shim) - provides compatibility shims so that legacy JavaScript engines behave as closely as possible to ECMAScript 6.
+    - [es7-shim](https://github.com/es-shims/es7-shim) - contains shims that can be used to monkeypatch a JavaScript context to contain all ECMAScript 7 methods that can be faithfully emulated with a legacy JavaScript engine.
+* [Intl.js](https://github.com/andyearnshaw/Intl.js/) - compatibility implementation of the ECMAScript Internationalization API (ECMA-402) for JavaScript.

 ### Mobile development <a name="mobile-dev"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [Ionic](https://ionicframework.com/framework) - the open-source mobile app development framework that makes it easy to build top quality native and progressive web apps with web technologies.